Australia out of 2023 Asian Cup race, wants to host 2026 women's tournament

 When contacted by Reuters on Friday, the AFC declined to comment on whether Indonesia and Qatar had also bid.

 Indonesia's football association declined to comment on its interest in the tournament.
-The Qatari football association was unable to provide immediate comment.
+The Qatari football association did not provide immediate comment but a source confirmed to Reuters that the necessary documents have been submitted.

 Australia, Saudi Arabia, Jordan and Uzbekistan had submitted expressions of interest in hosting the 2026 women's Asian Cup, the AFC said last month.